File

 CSV Options

-All options are auto-detected, including column data types (string, integer, float, boolean, date, timestamp).
+All options are detected automatically, including column data types (string, integer, float, boolean, date, timestamp).

 OptionDescription